myforkedrepositories/20161.mmod/README.md

 # Mathematical Modelling I<br/>_Tools for mathematical modelling_

 This course will have three themes, described below.
-Exercised from each theme will weight 1/3 in the total final grade.
+Exercises from each theme will weight 1/3 in the total final grade.

 ## Dates